isc-projects/bind9/doc/arm/reference.rst

 ``check-names``
-   This option is used to restrict the character set and syntax of certain domain names in master files and/or DNS responses received from the network.
+   This option is used to restrict the character set and syntax of certain domain names in primary files and/or DNS responses received from the network.
 The default varies according to zone type.
 For ``master`` zones the default is ``fail``.
 For ``slave`` zones the default is ``warn``.
 It is not implemented for ``hint`` zones.